 What is age-grading?

 WMA has established a set of standards and formulas for comparing performances of people in different age groups.
+(Originally, this was done to help score multi-events like the decathlon and heptathlon.)
 Through age-grading, you can see how your marks fare against older or younger athletes.
-Typically, you want to know what your mark is equivalent to in open competition — folks in the 20-29 age range.
-A Czech site apparently reproduces the 1994 Age Graded Tables booklet — with columns of tiny numbers that are hard to read unless you set your browser preferences to largest type size.
-(But best thing to do is use the View Source function of your browser) Since January 1999, a universal age-graded converter has been online.
-Although a wondrous addition, its accuracy is not guaranteed.
-Later in 1999, Howard Grubb of the Department of Applied Statistics at the University of Reading in UK came up with his own WAVA Age-Grading Calculator.
-Professor Grubb offers a technical explanation of the WAVA tables as well.
-Also check out The Distances Converter at an Oklahoma runners site.
+Typically, you want to know what your mark is equivalent to in open competition folks in the 20-30 age range.
+In 1999, Howard Grubb of the Department of Applied Statistics at the UK’s University of Reading posted his first Age-Grading Calculator, now updated for 2015.

 How do I determine my age-graded marks?